JOSHUAJEBARAJ/my-website/content/posts/gcp-firewall/index.md

     --description "This is the global policy" --global
 ```

-Next create the association with the firewalls policies
+Next associate the firewall policy with the custom VPC that we have created previously using association

 ```bash
 gcloud compute network-firewall-policies associations create \